elapouya/python-docx-template/docs/index.rst

 ++++++++++++

 The usual jinja2 tags, are only to be used inside a same run of a same paragraph, it can not be used across several paragraphs, table rows, runs.
+If you want to manage paragraphs, table rows and a whole run with its style, you must use special tag syntax as explained in next chapter.

 Note : a 'run' for microsoft word is a sequence of characters with the same style.
 For example, if you create a paragraph with all characters the same style : word will create internally only one 'run' in the paragraph.
 Now, if you put in bold a text in the middle of this paragraph, word will transform the previous 'run' into 3 'runs' (normal - bold - normal).